earthly/earthly/release/README.md

   * [all-in-one.md](../docs/docker-images/all-in-one.md)
   * [buildkit-standalone.md](../docs/docker-images/buildkit-standalone.md)
 * After gitbook has processed the `main` branch, run a broken link checker over https://docs.earthly.dev.
 This one is fast and easy: https://www.deadlinkchecker.com/.
+* Verify the [homebrew release job](https://github.com/earthly/homebrew-earthly) has successfully run and has merged the new `release-v...` branch into `main`.
 * Copy the release notes you have written before and paste them in the Earthly Community slack channel `#announcements`, together with a link to the release's GitHub page.
 If you have Slack markdown editing activated, you can copy the markdown version of the text.
 * Ask Adam to tweet about the release.

 ### One-Time (clear this section when done during release)

 * Add new one-time items here.

+#### Performing a test release

+To perform a test release to a personal repo, first:

+1. fork a copy of both `earthly/earthly`, and `earthly/homebrew-earthly`
+2. commit your changes you wish to release and push them to your personal repo.

+Then run:

+  ``bash
+  ./earthly --push +all --DOCKERHUB_USER=mydockerhubuser --GITHUB_USER=mygithubuser --GITHUB_SECRET_PATH=+secrets/user/path-to-my/github-token --RELEASE_TAG=v...
+  ``

+NOTE: apt and yum repos do not currently support test releases.
+(TODO: fix this)

 #### Troubleshooting